cmerod/YaZs/README.md

 The Server and Client folders contain the c and h files.
 Feel free to look at the code.

 YaZs_MAC and YaZs_WIN folders contain compiled versions of the game.
-You try out the game using one of these folders.
+You can try out the game using one of these folders.
 You launch the game by executing YaZsClient.
 This will bring you to the menu.
 Press play to start a session.
 It is possible to play solo, just press host when given the option.
 This will start the server in the background.
 A maximum of three more players can join in by entering the hosts IPv4 address.
 Recommended to try out multiplayer within a private network since we never took the time to make the game work accross different networks.